CyberSec-ED/ELK-Stack-Startup/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the [install-elk](Ansible/install-elk.yml) file to `/etc/ansible`.
-  -Run the `curl` option to download the file. `curl https://github.com/cybersecEdward/ELK-Stack-Startup/blob/3f8cb6487ca738068a44dbae0b22aa72476f4acd/Ansible/install-elk.yml`
+Run the `curl` option to download the file: `curl https://github.com/cybersecEdward/ELK-Stack-Startup/blob/3f8cb6487ca738068a44dbae0b22aa72476f4acd/Ansible/install-elk.yml`
 - Update the `host` file located in `/etc/ansible` by using `nano` to edit and add an `[elk]` group with corresponding IP address of your control node VM.
 Make sure the `[elk]` group and `[webservers]` group (should include IP addresses of server VM's) are separate.
-- Run the playbook, and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to `http://[your.ELK-VM.External.IP]:5601/app/kibana` to check that the installation worked as expected.